-- B Off-site educational Activity - C Absence from School that has been authorised by the Head. - E Excluded but no alternative provision made - H Leave of absence for the purpose of a family holiday granted by the school - I Illness (not medical or dental appointment) - J At an interview with prospective employers, or another educational establishment. - K Registered in the Library - M Medical or dental appointment. - N No reason provided. - O Absence from School that has been taken without authorisation from the Head.
+- B Off-site educational Activity. - C Absence from School that has been authorised by the Head. - E Excluded but no alternative provision made. - H Leave of absence for the purpose of a family holiday granted by the school. - I Illness (not medical or dental appointment) - J At an interview with another educational establishment. - K Registered in the Library. - M Medical or dental appointment. - N No reason provided. - Absence from School that has been taken without authorisation from the Head.

-P Sporting activities - where it has been approved by the Head that the student may be absent from School for external sporting activities, or where the PE department has a fixture off-site.

-Q Pupil at a MFL session, music or speech and drama lesson

-R Religious observance - where a request has been made to, and authorised by, the Head.

-- S Study leave - U Student arrived in School after registration has closed. - V School organised Educational visit or trip. - Work experience

-Y Unable to attend due to exceptional circumstances as defined in the DfE Working together to improve school attendance guidance document. (see appendix I)
+- P Sporting activities where it has been approved by the Head that the student may be absent from School for external sporting activities, or where the PE department has a fixture off-site. - Q Pupil at music or speech lesson - R Religious observance where a request has been made to, and authorised by, the Head. - U Student arrived in School after registration has closed. - V School organised Educational visit or trip. - Y Unable to attend due to exceptional circumstances as defined in the DfE Working together to improve school attendance guidance document. (see appendix 1) - # School closure.

-School closure.

-When the School is closed to students, for example for weather reasons, INSET days, Bank Holidays or end of term times, the registers will be marked as "School Closed" (#) by the Attendance Administrator.
+When the School is closed to students, for example for weather reasons, INSET days, Bank Holidays or end of term times, the registers will be marked as "School Closed" (#) by the Prep Office.